LTL-Transfer: Skill Transfer for Temporal Task Specification: LTL-Transfer with transition-centric options

-Our proposed algorithm for composing the transition-centric options in the set $\mathcal{O}_e$ to solve a novel task specification $\varphi_{test}$ is described in Algorithm \ref{alg:transfer}.
-Once the reward machine for the test task specification is generated, Line \ref{lin:prune} examines each edge of the reward machine, and identifies the transition-centric options that can achieve the edge transition while maintaining the self transition $e^{\varphi_{test}}_{q,q}$, where $q$ is the source node of the edge; if no such option is identified, we remove this edge from the reward machine.
-Line \ref{lin:id_paths} identifies all paths in the reward machine from the current node to the accepting node of the RM.
-Lines \ref{lin:id_options1} and \ref{lin:id_options2} construct a set of all available options that can potentially achieve an outgoing transition from the current node to a node on one of the feasible paths to the goal state.
+Algorithm~\ref{alg:transfer} describes the zero-shot transfer algorithm that composes transition-centric options from the set $\mathcal{O}_e$ to solve a novel test task $\varphi_{test}$ in the environment $\mathcal{M}_\mathcal{S}$.
+Line~\ref{lin:generate} generates the reward machine (RM) graph for the test task.
+Line~\ref{lin:prune} examines each edge $e^{\varphi_{test}}_{q,q'}$ of the RM, identifies the transition-centric options that satisfy that edge transition, and prunes an edge if no such option is found.
+Line~\ref{lin:id_paths} identifies and caches all paths from the current state $q$ to the accepting state $q^{\top}$ of the reward machine.
+Lines~\ref{lin:id_options1} and \ref{lin:id_options2} identify a set of all eligible options that can potentially achieve an RM transition from the current state to a progressed state on a path to the accepting state.

-The agent then executes the option with the highest probability of achieving the intended edge transition determined by the probability estimation function $f$ (Lines \ref{lin:option} and \ref{lin:execute}).
-Note that the termination condition for the option, $o^*_{e_1,e_2}$ is satisfied when either the option's self-transition condition is violated, i.e., $L(s) \nvDash e_1$, or when it progresses to a new state of the reward machine $\mathcal{M}_\varphi.$

-If the option fails to progress the reward machine, it is deleted from the set (Line \ref{lin:delete}), and the next option is executed.
-If at any point, the set of executable options is empty without having reached the accepting state $q^{\top}$, Algorithm \ref{alg:transfer} exits with a failure (Line \ref{lin:fail}).
-If the reward machine progresses to $q^{\top}$, it exits with success.
+Lines~\ref{lin:option} and \ref{lin:execute} then execute the option with the highest success probability of satisfying the target edge transition, estimated by $f$.
+If the option fails to progress to another RM state, we delete it from the set (Line~\ref{lin:delete}) and execute the next option.
+If the set of eligible options is empty at any point without reaching the accepting RM state $q^{\top}$, Line~\ref{lin:fail} exits with a failure.
+A successful transfer occurs when the RM progresses to the accepting state $q^{\top}$.